![]() |

 nodiscard |

-Attempt to accept an incoming client connection, returning immediately or after the configured timeout.
+Attempt to accept an incoming client connection, returning std::nullopt on timeout instead of throwing.

 |